 Free mental health treatment is available through Child and Youth Mental Health.
 They use a team approach and offer a variety of services.
 The team includes social workers, psychologists, nurses, clinicians and outreach workers.
 It is a part of the Ministry of Children and Family Development in BC.

 BC Children’s Hospital also provides mental health services* to children and youth from across BC.
 These services include:

 *By referral only (except for the Child and Adolescent Psychiatry Emergency Unit).

 Many community-based organizations also offer free or low-cost counselling, peer support, or support groups.

-Contact us at the Kelty Mental Health Resource Centre for more information about any of the above services.
+Contact us for more information about any of the above services.
 We also have information about other options or supports that may be available to you and your family.

 9) My child doesn't want to miss school.
 Can we still do therapy?